 The NEP 2020 also emphasizes the importance of developing 21st-century skills such as critical thinking, creativity, and problem-solving in all students.

-New Education Policy 2020: 5+3+3+4 Education System
+New Education Policy 2020 Schools System: 5+3+3+4 Education Structure

-New Education System in India
+New 5+3+3+4 Education System

-The New education system in India 2020 introduced a 5+3+3+4 education structure.
+The new education school system in India 2020 introduced a 5+3+3+4 education structure.
 The 5+3+3+4 education structure is a major change from the previous education system in India, which was a 10+2 system.
 In the new system, students will spend more time in school overall, but the number of years spent in each stage of education will be reduced.

 Foundational Stage (5 years)